idnow/de.idnow.android/README.md

 ## Texts

 The SDK provides English, German, French, Spanish, Italian, Hungarian, Georgian, Korean, Dutch, Polish, Portuguese, Russian and Chinese    texts.

+## Supported Platforms

+### Cordova

+Our Cordova plugin offers the possibility of integrating our native Android and iOS SDK into the Cordova-based applications.
+The plugin offers the possibility to customize and setup of the SDK.
+At the end of the identification process, the SDK communicates with the plug-in via a callback, allowing the Cordova application to update the flow.
+Please refer to this [link](https://www.npmjs.com/package/com-idnow-plugin) for implementation details.
+**Note**: Only VideoIdent and eSign are supported so far. eID is not supported.

+### React native

+Our React Native plug-in offers the possibility of integrating our native Android and iOS SDK into the React Native-based applications.
+It offers the possibility to customize and setup the SDK, and uses the latest expo native modules to create the bridging mechanism.
+Please refer to this [link](https://www.npmjs.com/package/react-native-vi-idnow-library) for implementation details.
+Note: Only VideoIdent and eSign are supported so far. eID is not supported.

 ## IDnow eID SDK